kovilacoops/kovilacoops.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my academic webpage!
-Here you will find a summary of my research profile, news and selected publications.
-For detailed information about my team, opportunities, publications etc, visit the separate pages.
+Here you will find a summary of my research profile and selected publications.
+For detailed information about my team, opportunities, and service, please visit the separate pages.

 ### Summary